-Official GED® test scores, for non-high school graduates.
-Students who have earned an Associate's degree or successfully completed 60 or more credit hours toward a Bachelor's degree do not need to supply their high school transcript or GED®.

-- Official college transcript(s) from all colleges attended.
+- Official GED® test scores, for non-high school graduates.
+Students who have earned an Associate's degree or successfully completed 60 or more credit hours toward a Bachelor's degree do not need to supply their high school transcript or GED®. - Official college transcript(s) from all colleges attended.
 A final transcript with final grades will be needed prior to the first day of classes. - 3.
 Documentation of all program prerequisites.
 Prerequisites may appear on the high school or adult education transcripts, college transcripts, or other documentation.
 Please carefully read the prerequisites for the preferred program of study.
 Prospective applicants who do not meet these requirements are strongly encouraged to contact the Office of Admissions to discuss alternatives and may start in General Studies. - 4.
-All Nursing applicants are required to take ATI TEAS.
-All admissions materials including exam results must be submitted to the Office of Admissions by February 28th for a fall start and November 30 for a spring start.
-Once an applicant passes the ATI TEAS and has 19 points between their co-requisite classes and the exam, then the applicant is accepted into the Nursing program.
-Applicants who earn an A or B in all the following courses, without retakes or academic penalties (probation or suspension), will be accepted into the Nursing program without having to take the ATI TEAS Exams for BIO 115/116, ENG 101 or 105 or MAT 100 or higher (115, 122, 135).
+Nursing Program applicants must submit ATI TEAS Exam results to the Office of Admissions.
+All Nursing program applicants are required to take the TEAS exam.
+Applicants who earn an A through B- in all of the following courses, without retakes or academic penalties (i.e. probation, suspension, etc.), will be accepted into the Nursing program WITHOUT having to take the ATI TEAS Exam: BIO 115 & 116, ENG 101 (or 105), MAT 100 or higher (115, 122, or 135).